agsb/jelly/documents/CircuitDesign.md

 # Circuit Design

 In a processing unit, opcodes define what to make and microcode how to make.
-Opcode names a abstract action and microcode controls signals and flow of information to execute actions.
+Opcode names an abstract action and microcode controls signals and flow of information to execute actions.

 Jelly is a simple 8-bit digital circuit, all math, opcodes and microcodes are done by eeproms and latches.
 It haves a zero detector, a binary counter e some glue state logics, and LEDs many LEDS !